Our Interview With Sarah O'Connor, Managing Partner at O’Conner Richardson

 How do you think AI is affecting law school admissions?

 Using AI to create a personal statement can take away the uniqueness of the individual applicant.
 AI can be helpful as a starting point, but you don’t want your personal statement to not sound like yourself or be a generic answer or read like it was automated.
-I see more fact a or even pleadings that read like it was AI-generated, and they sound artificial.
+I see more facts or even pleadings that read like it was AI-generated, and they sound artificial.

 What led you to specialize in civil/corporate litigation?
 What advice would you give to someone looking to pursue your specialty?
 What activities/events/opportunities would you recommend for students wanting to pursue civil/corporate litigation?